 Digital hardware might be all or nothing but the software that runs on top of it is much more flexible.

 The "keep going" philosophy has at least four slogans:

-- don't ever raise an exception - always handle any exceptions that existing code beyond your control might raise
+don't raise an exception - handle it locally if possible

+always handle any exceptions that existing code beyond your control might raise

-- don't ever pass exceptions on - only ever generate warning messages - error messages are for quitters.
+don't ever pass exceptions on - unless you really can't handle it

+only ever generate warning messages - error messages are for quitters.

 Of course slogans are by their very nature not binding:

 .NET has some really easy-to-use facilities for creating and editing XML.
 Many of these facilities were introduced to make Linq to XML work better, but you can make use of them in more general situati [ ... ]

 Back in the days when C was the language of choice, pointers meant programming and vice versa.
 Now in the more sophisticated and abstract days of C#, and even C++, raw pointers are a facility that is [ ... ]